nicorellius/pdxpixel/deploy/provision_notes.md

 `chmod a+x certbot-auto`
 `./certbot-auto certonly`

-Note that if you are running CloudFlare in front of your site, you need to disable NDS and HTTP proxy temporarily while you create the certificates.
+Note that if you are running CloudFlare in front of your site, you need to disable DNS and HTTP proxy temporarily while you create the certificates.

 ## Source tree